SOPHOMORE SPRING OVERVIEW – 2020

 - Naviance: please continue to use this site to explore college and career options.

-- Plan a College Visit for this spring or summer (remember, you get three days of warranted absences – forms in Millie’s office).
+- Plan a College Visit for this spring or summer (remember, you get three days of warranted absences – forms in Mark Machado’s office).

-On-line Scheduling: You have been sent an email providing directions for on-line scheduling.
+On-line Scheduling: You will be sent an email from administration providing directions for on-line scheduling.
 Sophomore Scheduling Advice is good to review at this time.
+You may also want to read Designing a Year in Your Life, which is an overview of advice from Drake Counselors.
 Try to maintain effective study habits, sleep eight hours per night, spend time with your family, exercise regularly, and continue to increase your sense of wonderment about the world!

 SOPHOMORE YEAR COMMUNICATION: During sophomore year, parents still generate a lot of questions for you, especially as they sense that you are under increased pressure to perform in the classroom, all while taking on extracurricular pursuits.
 When I met with you sophomores, I encouraged you all to step up your game and take more ownership for appropriate self-advocacy and communication with adults.
 This year, you students have shared with me that you feel more powerful, wise, and experienced.
 You know how school works, what teachers expect, and how to figure things out as compared to feeling lost and confused in 9th grade.
 You are ready to be a bit more large and in charge!